-Chewing tobacco, like oral snuff, cannot be sold in Australia, although it is legal to import up to 1.5kg for personal use.
+Chewing tobacco, like oral snuff, cannot be sold in Australia, although importing up to 1.5kg for personal use is legal.
 It is legal in Europe and hardly used at all in Sweden.
-It is manufactured from loose tobacco leaves, air-cured and shredded into flakes and treated with sweet flavoured solutions.
+It is manufactured from loose tobacco leaves, air-cured and shredded into flakes and treated with sweet-flavoured solutions.

 Is Chewing Tobacco Safe?

 Many people use chewing tobacco as a way to quit smoking.
 However, these products may themselves lead to serious health issues.
 Chewing tobacco and other smokeless tobacco products may lead to tooth decay, gum disease, and other oral health problems.
 These products also contain nicotine, which is highly addictive, and people who use these products are at risk for nicotine poisoning.

 However, it is agreed ordinary unlit smoking tobacco is much safer than smoking if chewed and as safe as using snuff, as cigarette tobacco is almost identical in chemistry to oral snuff.

 Can Chewing Tobacco Be Used As a Stop Smoking Aid?

 Chewing tobacco has recently gained popularity as an alternative to smoking tobacco.
 It is often promoted to help people quit smoking, and some doctors even recommend it.

 In the United States, in areas where chewing tobacco is on sale, smokers working outdoors find it helpful to use during the quitting period.